West Cornwall LAG

 - CLLD is focussed on supporting the most deprived communities in West Cornwall, so organisations and participants must be from within one of our eligible postcodes and priority will be given to projects in ‘core areas’

 - ERDF funding can only provide support for up to 72% of your total costs for the ‘building the business’ side of your proposal

 - ESF funding can support up to 80% of your total costs for the ‘people support’ side of your proposal

 - All match funding should come from non-EU sources.

-To find out more about these opportunities and how you might qualify, please join us for a 30-minute information session on 28 May 10.30am-11am.
+To find out more about these opportunities and how you might qualify please contact Rissa Parsons for a chat.

 We are looking forward to working with you and exploring new ways to develop your communities!

 For more information on all of the above contact Rissa email@example.com

 In order to achieve our aims we will:

 - Assist and inspire the local community to find solutions to the issues faced in West Cornwall